-In addition to the strategic role of full Council, referred to in section 2 above, the key decision makers and their accountabilities are as follows:
+In addition to the strategic role of full Council, referred to in section 6 above, the key decision makers and their accountabilities are as follows:

-Cabinet; Cabinet Member, Children and Families; and Cabinet Member, Social Care, Health, and Wellbeing compliance with the Council's approved Policy Framework.
+Cabinet; Cabinet Member, Children and Families; and Cabinet Member, Social Care, Health, and Wellbeing

+12.1 The Cabinet has a collective corporate leadership role and decision making powers in respect of children's and adults' services, subject to compliance with the Council's approved Policy Framework.
 The Cabinet Member for Children and Families has particular responsibility to lead and inform the Cabinet's work on safeguarding, child protection, corporate parenting and looked after children matters.
 The Cabinet Member for Social Care, Health and Well-being has particular responsibility to lead and inform the Cabinet's work on adult social care and safeguarding vulnerable adults matters.
 Both Cabinet Members are regularly briefed by the Statutory Director of Social Services on the performance of Social Services functions, any identified weaknesses and recommended improvement actions.